 All Investment Businesses have a Risk & Compliance Committee.
-These meet at least quarterly, but in practice tend to be monthly, and commonly comprise risk & compliance, business line management, finance and representatives from Central Risk, Compliance, Audit and Legal.
+These meet at least quarterly, but in practice tend to be monthly, and commonly comprise internal Risk & Compliance, business line management and Finance as well representatives from central Risk, Compliance, Audit and Legal.
 Escalation guidelines exist to ensure appropriate escalation.
 In addition, depending on the size and business activities, some Investment Businesses have senior management, investment, credit and other committees.